the-ai-engineer/ai-agents-from-scratch/07-tool-calling/README.md

 In this lesson, you'll learn how to give AI the ability to take actions in the real world through tool calling—the technique that transforms LLMs from pure text generators into systems that can query APIs, search databases, perform calculations, and interact with external services.

-You'll start with the fundamentals (manual tool definitions) and progress to production patterns using the `@tool` decorator for automatic schema generation, type safety, and clean architecture.
+You'll start with manual JSON schemas to understand how tool calling works under the hood, then learn how a simple dataclass can reduce boilerplate and make your code cleaner.

 By the end of this lesson, you'll understand:
 - How tool calling bridges the gap between LLM intelligence and real-world actions
 - The request-execute-respond loop that powers AI agents
-- The `@tool` decorator pattern used in production systems
+- Manual tool schema definition (understanding the format)
-- Automatic schema generation from function signatures
+- Using a dataclass to automate schema generation
 - Tool registry patterns for managing multiple tools

 ## The Problem